Rajeshr718/bookish-system-bigdata-analytics/README.md

 # bookish-system-bigdata-analytics

-Real-Time Telecom Revenue Assurance using Big Data and Data visualization
+## Real-Time Telecom Revenue Assurance using Big Data and Data visualization

-Seamless real-time & batch processing of telecom transaction records
+## Seamless real-time & batch processing of telecom transaction records

+###### Abstract
-Abstract— Telecommunication industry has seen phenomenal growth and intense competition in recent times.
+Telecommunication industry has seen phenomenal growth and intense competition in recent times.
 Basic connectivity has been commoditized and service providers need to provide personalized and differentiated services to stay competitive and